GauriP19/ajit_tools/README.md

-`build_all.sh` installs required Ubuntu packages with `apt`, builds a local Python 3.6.15 under `.local/`, installs SCons, builds the SPARC cross-toolchain under `sparc_ctng/x-tools/`, and then builds the AJIT public resources.
+`build_all.sh` installs required Ubuntu packages with `apt`, builds a local Python 3.6.15 under `.local/`, installs SCons, builds the SPARC cross-toolchain under `sparc_ctng/x-tools/`, and then builds the AjitPublicResources.

 For later shells, run: